 Biologically, in free-living populations chronic elevation of NEFA may be mediating its association with metabolic outcomes through TAG.
 In normal metabolism, NEFA enters the liver and assists in the production of TAG that is to be processed into very-low density lipoproteins (VLDL) [32].
 As such, higher NEFA may contribute to hypertriglyceridemia, which is a known risk factor for diabetes.
 In the sensitivity analysis adjusting for TAG, all associations with beta-cell function were attenuated, suggesting that NEFA may in fact be mediating its association with beta-cell dysfunction through higher TAG.

 There is substantial experimental evidence highlighting the role of increased NEFA and the subsequent increase in insulin resistance via impairment of insulin signaling cascades, as reviewed in previously published articles [33–35].
 However, in this longitudinal analysis, we saw no association of any individual or total NEFA with hepatic (1/HOMA-IR) or whole-body insulin sensitivity (ISI).
 We identified WC as having a powerful attenuating effect on the associations between unadjusted and adjusted models.
 There are some possible explanations for our null findings for the insulin sensitivity measures and the influence of WC on the results.
 First, WC may be a strong causal link in previously reported associations between NEFA and insulin sensitivity, given the role adipocytes play in metabolism (e.g. leptin, adiponectin).
 Second, there may be differences in physiology between fasting and postprandial NEFA kinetics that we are not able to investigate but that may explain our null findings for fasting NEFA and insulin sensitivity.
 For instance, some experimental studies using clamp protocols found that fasting NEFA was a weak predictor of insulin sensitivity compared to postprandial concentrations of NEFA [11,36].
 Inefficiencies in NEFA uptake into the adipose tissue (e.g. as seen in obesity and larger WC) following postprandial TAG lipolysis via lipoprotein lipase may result in NEFA spillover into the blood and a subsequent increase in circulating NEFA [37], which may be more metabolically active given postprandial activity.
-Third, the null findings seen may be due to the high risk population examined in PROMISE, including having a high WC and BMI.
+Third, the null findings seen may be due to the high risk population examined in PROMISE, as the majority of subjects had a high WC and BMI.
 It may be that in this population, IR has become well established and NEFA may not contribute to IR at this somewhat more advanced stage in the pathogenesis of diabetes.

 Few studies have examined the composition of NEFA on metabolic functioning.
 One recent, well-analyzed study used a variety of advanced fatty acid measurement and statistical techniques to explore the multivariate relationship between the NEFA composition and components of the metabolic syndrome (MetS) [38].
 Specifically, the authors identified NEFA 16:1n-9, 20:1n-9, and 22:4n-6 to correlate with components of the MetS.
 Another similar study examining diabetes found that 16:0, 18:0, 18:1, 18:2, 18:3 may be useful biomarkers for identifying healthy compared to diabetic individuals [39].
 However, both studies were limited by smaller sample sizes (approximately 100 subjects) and the cross-sectional design.